Final Resolution (2020)

-The 2020 Final Resolution was a professional wrestling event produced by Impact Wrestling and the 11th edition in the Final Resolution chronology.
+The 2020 Final Resolution was a professional wrestling event produced by Impact Wrestling.
 It took place on December 12, 2020 at Skyway Studios in Nashville, Tennessee and aired exclusively on Impact Plus.
+It was the 11th event under the Final Resolution chronology, the first to be held since the 2013 event, and the first purchase-only event since the 2012 event.

 Nine matches were contested at the event.
 In the main event, Rich Swann successfully defended the Impact World Championship against Chris Bey.
 In other prominent matches, Deonna Purrazzo defeated Rosemary to retain the Impact Knockouts Championship and Manik defeated Rohit Raju to win the Impact X Division Championship.

 Production

 Background

 In 2013, Impact Wrestling (then known as Total Nonstop Action Wrestling) discontinued monthly pay-per-view events in favor of the pre-recorded One Night Only events.
 Final Resolution was produced as a PPV from 2005 to 2012.
 On November 14, 2020, it was revived as a monthly special for Impact Plus, with that year's event taking place on December 12 at the Skyway Studios in Nashville, Tennessee.